Chapter 7: Experiential Learning

 At the center of the 4-H YDP is high quality learning experiences fueled by age appropriate, learner-centered subject-matter content.
 Content can be in the broad areas of positive youth development as well as specific subject matter associated with project learning.
 See 4-H Curricula.

-Any subject matter expert within the UC community may propose statewide curricula.
-Prospective developers should check with the 4-H YDP curriculum committee for potential funding and support.
-The proposed curriculum must meet the needs outlined by the curriculum committee or subcommittee in the appropriate project category.
-Curricula must also be educationally sound and appropriate for the developmental levels of the intended audience.
+Any subject matter expert within the UC community may develop curricula.
+Curricula must be experiential and inquiry-based, educationally sound and appropriate for the developmental levels of the intended audience.
 New curricula should be field-tested.
 Curriculum may be submitted to UC ANR for peer review and/or publishing.
 See ANR Peer Review and Publishing.

 The National 4-H Curriculum is a national database of reviewed and suggested 4-H materials available for use by 4-H YDP staff, members and adult volunteers.